kaymen99/Decentral-medium/README.md

 * Add article search and filter functinnalities.

-* Add a page to allow author to edit his posts.
+* Add a page to allow author to edit his posts and profile informations.

 * Perfom contracts audit using known tools such as echidna & slither.